 Gregory H. Fox, Paul R. Dubinsky & Brad R. Roth, eds., Treaties as Law of the Land?
 Change and Uncertainty in the Domestic Effects of International Agreements (Cambridge University Press, 2017).

 Gregory H. Fox & Brad R. Roth, eds., Democratic Governance and International Law (Cambridge University Press, 2000).

 Research Publications -- Journal Articles and Book Chapters:

-Brad R. Roth, “Democratic Political Obligation with Chinese Characteristics: Civic Defiance in Taiwan and Hong Kong,” in Brian Christopher Jones, ed., Critical Neighbours: The Legal and Political Significance of the Sunflower and Umbrella Movements (forthcoming, Routledge, 2017).
+Brad R. Roth ,“Democratic Political Obligation with Chinese Characteristics: Civic Defiance in Taiwan and Hong Kong,” in Brian Christopher Jones, ed., Critical Neighbours: The Legal and Political Significance of the Sunflower and Umbrella Movements (Routledge, 2017), pp. 191-204.

 "Ne-konsensualna disolucija državau meðunarodnom pravu: Inovacija Badinterove komisije u retrospektivi" ("Non-Consensual State Dissolution in International Law: The Badinter Innovation in Retrospect," Politicka Misao (Croatian Political Science Review) 52(1):48-78 (2015).

 “The Virtues of Bright Lines: Self-Determination, Secession, and External Intervention,” German Law Journal 16:384-415 (2015) (Special Issue on the Crisis in Ukraine).